PinsonJulien/Basic-React-CRUD/README.md

 - Jest tests : `npm run test`
 - Jest tests (watch mode) : `npm run test:watch`

+## What I would add if I had more time

+- Filtering with an input the list of posts
+- Allow to change the sorting from ASC to DESC, using a styled radio input.

 ## What I would improve

+### Performances

+The application currently suffer from bad performances on the inputs of the post form.

 ### UI

 I would use custom made UI components for a question of branding.
-Due to the lack of available time to build clean and scalable components, I had to use Material UI instead.
+Due to the lack of available time to build clean and scalable components, I used Material UI instead.

-## Todo

-- Fix latency on inputs (using hooks)
-- Try to design the application as some sort of blog about nature, biodiversity

-- Install Cypress and configure it.
+Evn through I included SASS and Tailwind to the project, they're barely used at all, because Material UI covered my needs.

+### Tests

+I would add e2e tests with Cypress